 - Citing two Lebanese sources, reported on October 1, 2015 that hundreds of Iranian troops arrived in Syria over the previous 10 days and would soon join Syrian government forces and their Lebanese allies in a major ground offensive backed by Russian air strikes.

 - The reported on October 2, 2015 that Iran’s Revolutionary Guard (the IRGC) has had some 7,000 IRGC members and Iranian paramilitary volunteers operating in Iran and was planning to expand its presence in the country through local fighters and proxies.

 - The Journal also reported that some experts estimate 20,000 Shiite foreign fighters are on the ground, backed by both Shiite Iran and Hezbollah.

-3. Assad’s own wealth– Bashar al-Assad’s own wealth and fortune is often underestimated.
+3. Assad’s own wealth– Bashar al-Assad’s own wealth and fortune are often underestimated.
 He has some deep pockets which have come a long way in supporting his war against rivals.

 - The Syrian president, , has amassed up to $1.5bn (£950m) for his family and his close associates, according to analysts, despite moves in London, Switzerland and the US to freeze the assets of his regime.

 - In peacetime, the Assads and their close friends owned around 60% to 70% of the country’s assets, from land and factories to energy plants and licences to sell foreign goods.
 But Assad would find it difficult to liquidate such assets in the event of his regime’s collapse.

 - It is widely believed that his friends and family own much more leading to an undisclosed oligarchy in the regime which provides Assad deep control to the economy and its resources.